 Jakob Schillinger is a curator and art historian.
 He was the dean of the School for Worldly Companions at dOCUMENTA (13) in Kassel and co-curator of the survey exhibition based in Berlin.
 He has written about art and media technology for journals including October, Texte zur Kunst, Artforum, and May, and contributed an essay on Martin Kippenberger’s service economy to the catalogue of a retrospective exhibition at Kunsthalle Bonn.
 He is a PhD candidate in art history at Princeton University.
 Jakob Schillinger was the 2013 Curatorial Resident at Ludlow 38.

 Sara Stevenson is the Executive Director of the German Film Office, a New York-based initiative of the Goethe-Institut and German Films.
-From 2011 to 2020, she wore two hats at the Goethe-Institut New York: as Program Curator, she organized and coordinated arts and film programs; as Residency Program Director, she was responsible for everything Ludlow 38, including the selection process and the liaison between the curators and the Goethe-Institut.
+From 2011-20, she wore two hats at the Goethe-Institut New York: as Program Curator, she organized and coordinated arts and film programs; as Residency Program Director, she was responsible for everything Ludlow 38, including the selection process and the liaison between the curators and the Goethe-Institut.
 A film enthusiast with an interest in radical politics, Sara most recently organized Female Misbehavior: The Films of Monika Treut & Elfi Mikesch with Anthology Film Archives and the film and talk series Black Solidarity in a Global Context with Rosa Luxemburg Stiftung.

 Simone Subal founded Simone Subal Gallery in 2011.
 She is co-initiator of Condo New York.